Golden Temple: Mythology

+Discovery by the Sikh gurus

+According to Madanjit Kaur, the low-lying location was likely originally a jungle, comprising a pond with the Dukh Bhanjani Beri tree (associated with healing properties) and a number of other trees.
+The pond was located near a caravan route headed northwest.
+There were hamlets located nearby, such as Sultanwind, Tung, Gumtala, and Gilwali.
+According to Giani Gian Singh's Tawarikh Guru Khalsa, Guru Nanak visited the site in 1502 during one of his udasis (travel itineraries).
+An early Sikh story involving the site claims that Amar Das discovered it while looking for medicinal herbs to heal a skin ailment of Guru Angad, finding a healing plant on the bank of the pool.
+Another legend involves Rajani, daughter of Rai Duni Chand (the kardar [revenue collector] of Patti) and wife of a leper, who brought her husband to the pool near the Dukh Bhanjani Beri which cured him.
+When Ram Das (not yet the guru) heard the tale of Rajani, he was inspired and would visit the area alongside a sangat from Goindwal.

 According to the Sikh historical records, the land that became Amritsar and houses the Harimandir Sahib was chosen by Guru Amar Das, the third Guru of the Sikh tradition.
 It was then called Guru Da Chakk, after he had asked his disciple Ram Das to find land to start a new town with a man-made pool as its central point.
 After Guru Ram Das succeeded Guru Amar Das in 1574, and in the face of hostile opposition from the sons of Amar Das, Ram Das founded the town that came to be known as "Ramdaspur".
 He started by completing the pool with the help of Baba Buddha (not to be confused with the Buddha of Buddhism).
 Ram Das built his new official centre and home next to it.
 He invited merchants and artisans from other parts of India to settle in the new town with him.